Zaneris/luarite/README.md

 - `engine.set_render_resolution(mode)`: Sets the virtual canvas resolution.
 Supports two modes:
   - `"retro"`: A 320x180 virtual canvas that is always integer-scaled to fit the window, preserving a pixel-perfect look.
   - `"hd"`: A 1920x1080 virtual canvas.
 It will use integer scaling if the window is close (within 5%) to a multiple of 1080p (e.g., 4K).
 Otherwise, it uses linear filtering for smooth scaling.
+- **Depth Sorting**: Sprites are automatically sorted by their z-value before rendering.
+Higher z-values appear on top of lower z-values, regardless of submission order.
+Use `S:set_z(index, z_value)` to control draw order.

 ### Minimal Script Skeleton
 ```lua